 Cafes and restaurants were common meeting places for Filipina/o editors and writers in the U.S. during the Depression era.
 They often gathered in Chinatown and Manilatown cafés to write, offer feedback and criticism, read and share news, chat, argue, and commiserate over coffee and meals.
 In “Look at All These Women,” Carlos Bulosan mentions the crowded Commonwealth Café on Temple St., one of many that he frequented.
 But “Commonwealth” held another meaning for Filipina/os then, aside from the Western term for the “common good.”
 It also referred to the liminal and unequal status of the Philippines as a “Commonwealth” of the United States after its colonization and during the “waiting period” for independence from 1935 to 1946.

-- What is the relationship between reportage and literature?
+- What has been the relationship between Filipina/o reportage and literature?

 - What role did early 20th century ethnic newspapers and journals play in stimulating and supporting literary production among minority writers?

 - What can we learn from examining the modes of material production (e.g. types of presses, staffing, promotion and subscription drives, relationships between local printers and publishers) of early ethnic newspapers?

 - How did gender figure in determining whose writing appeared, and in what context and form, in the periodicals?